Eureka! The art of creative thinking in a digital world

 Research fellow at the Global Center for digital business transformation

-Jialu Shan is a research fellow at the Global Center for digital business transformation at IMD Business School.
+Jialu Shan is a research fellow at the TONOMUS Global Center for Digital and AI Transformation, and an associate research director at the Center for Future Readiness at IMD Business School.
 Her research areas include digital business transformation, business model innovation and new practices, and corporate governance practices.
 She is particularly interested in the Asian market.
 Jialu has a PhD in economics (management) from the Faculty of Business and Economics at the University of Lausanne.
 Before joining IMD she worked as a lecturer at the International Hotel School of César Ritz Colleges in Brig, Switzerland.

 Explore first person business intelligence from top minds curated for a global executive audience